Tragedy of the Jews

 A Sermon on Romans 10:18-21Read more

 As it pertains to human knowledge, human understanding, or human works, the Jews of Paul’s day would be in a position of entire advantage.
-Yet, the majority of Jews, as Paul laments in Romans, did not obey the Gospel.
+Yet the majority of Jews, as Paul laments in Romans, did not obey the gospel.
 Why?
-Moreover, what does it mean that Paul cites Scripture against the Jews calling them “disobedient” and “gainsaying?”
-Dr. Martyn Lloyd-Jones expounds Romans 10:18-21 and grounds the tragedy of the Jews in God’s sovereign election and their prejudice against the Lord Jesus Christ.
-Salvation belongs to the Lord, as Dr. Lloyd-Jones reminds us.
-The way of salvation from Old Covenant to the New Covenant is determined by the Sovereign grace of God.
+Moreover, what does it mean that Paul cites Scripture against the Jews calling them “disobedient” and “gainsaying”?
+In this sermon on Romans 10:18–21 titled “Tragedy of the Jews,” Dr. Martyn Lloyd-Jones grounds the tragedy of the Jews in God’s sovereign election and their prejudice against the Lord Jesus Christ.
+Salvation belongs to the Lord, as Dr. Lloyd-Jones reminds the listener.
+The way of salvation from old covenant to the new covenant is determined by the sovereign grace of God.
 The “whosoever” of salvation is tied to “whosoever” as God determines, whether that is predominantly Jews or predominantly Gentiles.
 But Dr. Lloyd-Jones leaves room for human responsibility as well.
-Many of the Jews in the first century were simply set against the Gospel.
-Jesus experienced this in His earthly ministry with the Pharisees; Paul in his.
-Listen as the great twentieth century London preacher tackles the topic of divine sovereignty and human responsibility.
-As Paul explains the tragedy of the Jews, Dr. Lloyd-Jones calls the church to self-examination and praise in the sovereign election of God.
+Many of the Jews in the first century were simply set against the gospel.
+Jesus experienced this in His earthly ministry with the Pharisees as did Paul in his ministry.
+Listen as Dr. Lloyd-Jones tackles the topic of divine sovereignty and human responsibility and as Paul explained the tragedy of the Jews, Dr. Lloyd-Jones calls the church to self-examination and praise in the sovereign election of God.

 About Dr. Martyn Lloyd-Jones